 Business Continuation Succession Planning in Florida

-Another common advanced planning issue that arises is blending your Florida estate plan with critical business succession planning or business continuation succession planning in Florida.
+Another common advanced planning issue that arises is blending your Florida estate plan with critical business succession planning otherwise known as business continuation succession planning in Florida.
 If you have a family business, a closely held business or investment company of any kind, it is important to ask who will operate that business in the event that a key person dies or becomes disabled.
 Usually, if these concerns are a factor, then a Florida buy-sell agreement in some form is used.